brightsg/Dubrovnik/Readme.md

 Linking to It
 =============

 In order to use the framework you need to link to it.
-Running `otool -L` against the framework reveals:
+Running `otool -L` against the framework reveals something like:

 	otool -L Dubrovnik.framework/Versions/A/Dubrovnik